-The Combined Degree Program allows students to complete 12 graduate credit hours while still enrolled in their undergraduate program.
+The combined bachelor’s + master’s degree program allows students to complete 12 graduate credit hours while still enrolled in their undergraduate program.
 These graduate credit hours will count toward both the undergraduate and graduate degree programs.
 Undergraduate students from any major across DePaul University can apply to the Health Communication combined degree program.

-Admission Criteria for the Combined Degree Program in Health Communication:
+Admission criteria for the combined bachelor’s + master’s degree program in Health Communication:

 - 3.5 GPA in major courses